Minerva: Roman coinage

-Worship in Britain during Roman occupation
+Worship in Roman Britain

 During the Roman occupation of Britain, it was common for carpenters to own tools ornamented with images of Minerva to invoke a greater amount of protection from the goddess of crafts.
 Some women would also have images of her on accessories such as hairpins or jewellery.
 She was even featured on some funerary art on coffins and signet rings.

 Bath

-During Roman rule Minerva became equated with the Celtic goddess Sulis, to the degree where their names were used both together and interchangeably.
+During Roman rule, Minerva became equated with the Celtic goddess Sulis, to the degree where their names were used both together and interchangeably.
 She was believed to preside over the healing hot springs located in Bath.
 Though Minerva is not a water deity, her association with intellectual professions as Minerva Medica she could also be thought of as a healing goddess, the epigraphic evidence present makes it clear that this is how Minerva was thought of in Bath.

 Some of the archaeological evidence present in Bath leads scholars to believe that it was thought Minerva could provide full healing from things such as rheumatism via the hot springs if she was given full credit for the healing.

 The temple of Sulis Minerva was known for having a miraculous altar-fire that burned coal as opposed to the traditional wood.